AstarNetwork/astar-docs/docs/use/how-to-guides/faq/dapp-staking.md

 ### Q: Now that bonus rewards have been removed, how many moveStake actions do I have per year?

-A: The previous *2 safe moves per cycle* rule existed solely to protect bonus rewards — exceeding the limit would forfeit your bonus.
+A: The previous *2 safe moves per cycle* rule existed solely to protect bonus rewards, as exceeding the limit would forfeit your bonus.
 Since bonus rewards have been removed, that cap no longer applies.
 Stakers can now use **moveStake as many times as they want** throughout the year without any penalty.

 The only remaining consideration is practical: each **moveStake** during **Build & Earn** triggers an unstake → stake sequence, so the moved amount earns no staking rewards for that specific era.
 Moves during the **Voting** subperiod carry no such cost, since no staking rewards are generated during Voting regardless.